OfficeDev/TrainingContent/Graph/01-1 Building Graph Applications/Lab.md

         {
             IdentityClientApp.Remove(user);
         }
         graphClient = null;
-        TokenForUser = null;

     }
 }
 ````

 ### Get the current user's profile using the Graph SDK

 The Microsoft Graph API makes it easy to interrogate the currently logged in user's profile.
-This sample uses our `AuthenticationHelper.cs` class to obtain an authenticated client before accessing the Me endpoint.
+This sample uses our `AuthenticationHelper.cs` class to obtain an authenticated client before accessing the Me endpoint alias.

 **Edit** the `Program.cs` class and replace the generated using statements with the following: